valar23/cse15l-lab-reports/lab-report-1-week-2.md

 ## Optimizing Remote Running

-* This command will send a copy of the file to the server, logs into the server, execute the javac and java command in the same line. with saves a lot of work.
+* This command will first send a copy of the file to the server, then logs into the server, and execute the javac and java command in the same line. which saves a lot of work.

 ![Image](7.PNG)